WanderingCat27/devdynasty-game/docs/BugReport/bug-report.md

 A possible solution for this is to block the edge of every map with solid tiles, but this would look really ugly and is a band-aid rather than a fix.
 A better solution would be to prevent the player from actually moving off the edge, as if there is an invisible collision wall there.
-It could be as simple as preventing the player's x location from being less than 0, and preventing the player's x2 location from being greater than the map's length in pixels.
+It could be as simple as preventing the player's x location from being less than 0, and preventing the player's x2 location from being greater than the map's length in pixels (and ditto for the player's y locatoin and the map's height in pixels).

 ## Pausing the game works from any screen